Guide

 - You have outstanding debt - are you currently working on paying off any credit cards or loans?
 You could use some of the money you receive from income protection to keep on top of these payments.

 There are also instances in which income protection may not be the best option.
 For example, you have enough savings for bills, but not enough to cover your mortgage.
-In this case, you could consider mortgage protection.
+In this case, you could consider mortgage protection insurance.

 Insurers will ask you to share certain information about your lifestyle and health records.
 This will affect how much you will pay each month.
 Many factors will affect how much your premiums cost.
 Including: